smw1218/sour/README.md

     * Each struct can have multiple handlers for domain-based organization

 ## Motivation
-I've had to build out something similar to this at three different startups, and each time I had to start over from scratch.
+I've had to build out something similar to this at two different startups, and each time I had to start over from scratch.
 If I open source this I hopefully won't need to do it again.